prabhavathi2004/Automated-Car-Catalog-System-for-Enhanced-Showroom-Management/README.md

 📊 Sales & Analytics Dashboard: Displays customer interest, booking rates, and popular car models for decision-making.

-⚙️ Technologies Used
+🛠️ Technologies Used

-Component	Purpose
-Artificial Intelligence (AI/ML)	Recommendation system for personalized car suggestions Python / Flask	Backend development for catalog and chatbot functions MySQL / Firebase	Database for storing car details and user requests HTML, CSS, JavaScript	Front-end web interface
-Email API / Twilio	For automated customer communication IoT Integration (Optional)	Tracks car availability and test-drive scheduling 🔄 Workflow Overview
+The system is developed using Python and Flask for backend automation and HTML, CSS, and JavaScript for the interactive front-end interface.
+AI/ML algorithms power the personalized car recommendation engine, while MySQL or Firebase manages customer and vehicle data.
+Email API or Twilio enables automated communication with users, and optional IoT integration allows real-time tracking of car availability and test-drive scheduling.

+🔄 Workflow Overview

 The customer accesses the Car Catalog System via web or kiosk.